-Fava is both the name of the lentil (or split pea to be precise), this legume with a bright yellow color, and the name of this delicious and hearty dish that you will find in every good tavern.
+Fava is both the name of the lentil (or split pea to be precise), this dried vegetable with a bright yellow color, and the name of this delicious and hearty dish that you will find in every good tavern.
 It is usually served cold or warm as a mezze and sometimes hot as a main course.

 Ingredients to prepare the fava